 OpenShift Dedicated support SLAs can be found here.

 Red Hat OpenShift Dedicated includes an optional logging stack based on Elasticsearch, Fluentd, and Kibana (EFK).
-When deployed, a three shard Elasticsearch cluster with 8GB of allocated memory and 4GB heap is deployed with one replica per shard.
+When deployed, a three shard Elasticsearch cluster with 16GB of allocated memory is deployed with one replica per shard.
 The logging stack in OpenShift is designed for short-term retention to aid application troubleshooting, not for long-term log archiving.

 Red Hat provides services to maintain the health and performance of each OpenShift Dedicated cluster and its components.
 This includes cluster operations and audit logs.
 Cluster operations logs are enabled through the optional Cluster Logging Operator and Elasticsearch Operator as described in the OSD product documentation.
 When deployed, the cluster will aggregate cluster logs from the OpenShift cluster, nodes, and pods and retain them for 1 hour to assist the SRE team in cluster troubleshooting.
 Customers are not intended to have access to operations logs.
 They shall remain under full control of Red Hat.